TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 0.5.1
+- Added support for ComboBox in the edit fields of the editor.
+- Updated the demo

 ### Version 0.5.0
 - Added support for CheckBox in the edit fields of the editor.
 - Updated the demo